aetherinox/docker-base-alpine/README.md

 The files contained within this repo **MUST** have `chmod 755` /  `+x` executable permissions.
 If you are using our Github workflow sample **[deploy-docker-github.yml](https://github.com/Aetherinox/docker-base-alpine/blob/workflows/samples/deploy-docker-github.yml)**, this is done automatically.
 If you are building the images manually; you need to do this.
 Ensure those files have the correct permissions prior to building the Alpine base docker image.

-If you are building the **[docker/alpine-base](https://github.com/Aetherinox/docker-base-alpine/tree/docker/alpine-base)** or **[thebinaryninja/tvapp2](https://github.com/thebinaryninja/tvapp2)** images, you must ensure the files in those branches have the proper permissions.
+If you are building the **[docker/alpine-base](https://github.com/Aetherinox/docker-base-alpine/tree/docker/alpine-base)** or your main application images, you must ensure the files in those branches have the proper permissions.
 All of the executable files are named `run`:

 ```shell
 find ./ -name 'run' -exec sudo chmod +x {} \;